Mara-Li/discord-dicelette/README.md

 - Direct, like `1d20`: In this case, the message "commands" will be deleted, and the result will be sent in the same channel (and in the logs).
 - Indirect, in brackets, like: `my message content [1d20]`.
 In this case, the message will be preserved, and the content of the brackets will be rolled.
 You will get a reply with the result, and the log will be sent in the thread.
 The logs will contain a link to the original message.

+A quick note about comments in direct notation: you can't roll `1d20 my action` as with [Rollem](https://rollem.rocks/).
+You need to use indirect notation for this, or use the specific comment notation that [you'll find here](https://dice-roller.github.io/documentation/guide/notation/roll-descriptions.html).

 ### Slash Commands
 #### Throw Dice